Assessments for Infants, Children & Teens

 *Descriptions and data of assessments were quoted directly from assessments' technical information.

-Active in the community, Nicole Story is also a mother of 2 and Vice President of the Parent Teacher Student Association/PTSA, and Exceptional Student Education/ESE Representative at Douglas Anderson School of the Arts, a National Magnet School.
+Active in the community, Nicole Story is also a mother of 2 and served as the PTSA President at Douglas Anderson School of the Arts, a National Magnet School, and as PTSA President and Student Advisory Council (SAC) for Fletcher Middle School.

-She also served as President of the Oversight Committee Foundation, Beaches Resource Center at Fletcher High School, Neptune Beach, Florida.
+She also served as President of the Oversight Committee Foundation, for the Beaches Resource Center at Fletcher High School, Neptune Beach, Florida.

 Forms to download and bring to your first appointment: